Michoumichmich/oneAPI-setup-script/README.md

 *  to be able to target Intel's CPUs with openCL.
 * `ninja-build cmake...` and other "build essentials" required for building a compiler.
 * `libcudnn8 libcudnn8-devel` for oneDNN.
+* `gcc-gfortran` or another Fortran compiler for NETLIB Lapack.

 ### Caveats
 * oneMKL does not support testing when building for both cuBLAS and cuRAND